iosware/dextools-api/README.md

 </p>

 ------
-**DEXTools-api** is a nodejs module for DEXTools.io API.
+**DEXTools-api** is a nodejs module for DEXTools.io API v1 (use version 1.x) and v2 (use version 2.x).
 This library provides support for many blockchains with promise support for smooth integration into your NodeJs project.

 🌟 Key Features:
 - ⚡️ High Performance: Enjoy super-fast access to blockchain data.